vladmelnyk/gerbera/README.md

     * `P2SH-P2WPKH` segwit outputs (3-Addresses)
 * Signature types
     * `SIGHASH_ALL`
-* Multiple inputs from different addresses (signed with different keys)
+* Multiple inputs from different addresses (signed with different keys) in one transaction
-* Multiple outputs
+* Multiple outputs in one transaction
+* Unspendable outputs with `OP_RETURN` (To put arbitrary data into blockchain)
 * Networks
     * MainNet
     * TestNet